 I cleaned my old vase with rubbing alcohol and let that dry.

-I placed the flowers onto the vase as I wanted them.
+I placed the flowers onto the smooth surface of the vase as I wanted them.

-I carefully painted another coat of Mod Podge over the top of the vase and flowers.
+I carefully painted another coat of Mod Podge sealer over the top of the vase and flowers.

 Here’s the opposite view.